comrade-coop/remotegigs/ISSUE_TEMPLATE.md

 <b>So please regard these points as the minimum required for a good job post in the community.
 Details besides the ones listed are more than welcome.</b>

-As for the labels used you can refer to the accepted convention here.

 <h3>Descriptive Position Title</h3>
 Note: Titles are used by developers to filter job offers based on their preferences.
 <br>